 Form 1098-C, Contributions of Motor Vehicles, Boats, and Airplanes

-A donee organization must file a separate Form 1098-C, Contributions of Motor Vehicles, Boats, and Airplanes, with the IRS for each contribution of a qualified vehicle that has a claimed value of more than $500.
+A donee organization must file a separate form with the IRS for each contribution of a qualified vehicle that has a claimed value of more than $500.

 Form 1099-G, Certain Government Payments